-This infographic fact sheet by The Williams Institute, UCLA School of Law, presents data from research on laws that criminalize HIV and hepatitis in Missouri.
+This report by The Williams Institute, UCLA School of Law, presents data from research on laws that criminalize HIV and hepatitis in Missouri.
 The data looks at the 593 arrests and 318 convictions for an HIV/hepatitis crime made in Missouri from 1990 through October 2019.
-The information includes detail on the types of HIV/hepatitis exposures that are criminalized and looks at how the laws are disprportionately enforced in St. Louis county, in the Department of Corrections and Department of Mental Health systems, and also disproportionately involve black men.